flexera-public/policy_templates/cost/google/unutilized_ip_addresses/README.md

-# Google Unutilized IP Addresses Policy
+# Google Unutilized IP Addresses

 ## What it does